 Charlotte Kirk (Grace Haverstock), Sean Pertwee (John Moorcroft), Steve Waddington (Squire Pendleton), Joe Anderson (Joseph Haverstock), Callum Golden (Edwin Oswald), Sarah Lambie (Kate Tobias), Leon Ockenden (Morton Tobias), Suzanne MacGowan (Ursula), Ian Whyte (Lucifer), Indianna Ryan (Astrid)

-Plotwise, The Reckoning is a throwback to a spate of films we had in the early 1970s beginning with Matthew Hopkins – Witchfinder General (1968), a horror film centred around the real-life figure of the historical witchfinder.
-This was followed by films like Mark of the Devil (1970), Blood on Satan’s Claw (1971), The Demons (1972), Inquisition (1976) and most famously Ken Russell’s The Devils (1971) that placed an emphasis on sadism and torture of the witches, (For more detail see Witch Persecutions).
+Plotwise, The Reckoning is a throwback to a spate of films we had around the early 1970s beginning with Matthew Hopkins – Witchfinder General (1968), a horror film centred around the real-life figure of the historical witchfinder.
+This was followed by other films like Mark of the Devil (1970), Blood on Satan’s Claw (1971), The Demons (1972), Inquisition (1976) and most famously Ken Russell’s The Devils (1971) that placed an emphasis on sadism and torture of the witches.
+(For a more detailed listing see Films About Witch Persecutions).

 The film also cites figures about witch persecutions that are wildly exaggerated, claiming that there were half a million persecutions in the UK and US.
 The real number of deaths worldwide is only estimated by historians as between 40,000-60,000.
-The total population of England in the 1600s was 5.5 million and the population of the US (not counting Native Americans) was 75,000 so that number of witches the film claims were killed amounts to a tenth of the entire population of both countries.
+To place this in contrast, the total population of England in the 1600s was 5.5 million and the population of the US (not counting Native Americans) was 75,000 so that number of witches the film claims were killed amounts to a tenth of the entire population of both countries.

 The Reckoning is a film that wants to be about the historical witch trials but it has absolutely nothing to say about them.
 It does nothing to discuss the historical period that led to the witch hunts, the ideological beliefs that led to people being persecuted as witches, the sense of fear and superstition – the one film of recent that does capture that in abundance was The Witch: A New-England Folktale (2015).
 All that Marshall gives us is easy cliches of an innocent women wrongly persecuted; a corrupt male who persecutes her to have his own ends; followed by a woman on the vengeance trail wielding a sword.